BrockDSL/Jupyter_Notebooks_Tutorial/README.md

 ![Notebook Layout][jupyter2]

+Markdown cells are used to store text formatted using Markdown syntax.
+A cheat sheet for Markdown can be found [here](https://www.markdownguide.org/cheat-sheet/).
+Most often these are used to introduce and describe the code that is being used and to make titles.

+![Markdown Cells][jupyter6]

 You can move a cell up or down the page by selecting the one you would like to move and then using the up and down arrows on the top menu to move it.

 ![Up and Down arrows][jupyter5]